olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```

-Once you think you have updated the file to include the missing funtion compile the program.
+Once you think you have updated the file to include the missing function, compile the code.

 To compile mpi-hello.c